-Seasoned homeschoolers all know it – winter, especially February and March, can be rough.
-It can be easy to get stuck in a rut of too many gray days and lose your enthusiasm for homeschooling.
-It is tough with little kids, but this challenge doesn’t go away in high school.
+Seasoned homeschoolers know that winter, especially February and March, can be rough.
+With gray days and lousy weather it can feel like the school year will drag on forever.
+It isn’t just tough with little kids: teenagers can suffer in the winter too.
 Spring will come and it will get better.
-But, until then here are fifteen ideas to help make it until spring.
-Even if they don’t work, you’ll be busy…
+But until then, here are a few ideas to help make it until spring.

-Hello Sun: If you see the sun outdoors, even if it is cool outside, go out and grab some Vitamin D.
+Hello sun: If you see the sun outdoors, even if it is cool outside, go out and grab some Vitamin D.

 Prioritize taking care of yourself: Homeschooling your teenagers is demanding work that can be frustrating at times.
 If you are feeling burned out, it is time to put a greater priority on taking care of yourself.
 Some ideas: do yoga, take a nap, soak in a hot tub, do something creative, take time to read something you enjoy, sing, dance, exercise daily, talk to an old friend on the phone, buy yourself a little gift, learn something new or write in a journal.
 Negative attitudes can be contagious in a family so try to give yourself some space to be separate from the kids and bring back in some positive energy.

 Snow day: Why homeschool if you can’t take the day off now and then?
 Think about what recharges your batteries.
 You might choose a “pajama day” where you stay at home and just enjoy hobbies.
 Or, maybe it would be better to get out of the house for lunch and a matinee.